The lowdown (in their own words...)

 Telephone: 020 3814 2020

-Who we are: Blaser Mills is a leading law firm based in the South East with 18 partners and over 50 lawyers.
+Who we are: Blaser Mills Law is a leading full-service law firm based in the South East with over 60 lawyers.

 Perks: Trainees are enrolled into our pension scheme and are given life cover from day one.
-Throughout the traineeship, trainees are encouraged to join young professionals networking groups, seminars and events to continually develop themselves professionally.
+As part of the mentor scheme, trainees will get together three times a year for social events.

 Facts and figures